-Implementing MYOB Advanced or MYOB Exo is not something to be taken lightly.
-There are a lot of steps involved and it is essential that each one is done right.
+Implementing a sophisticated ERP solution is not something to be taken lightly.
+There are many steps involved and it’s essential that each one is done right.
 Sometimes, change management can be a bit challenging and knowing what to expect up front can help with the resistance to change.
 Below are the basic steps of an ERP implementation.

 STEP ONE – PROJECT KICK-OFF

-Your project will be assigned a lead consultant who will manage the implementation from end to end.
+Your project will be assigned with a project manager and a lead consultant who will manage the implementation from end to end.
 You will receive some documents outlining your responsibilities.
 For example:

 - Appoint an internal Project Manager and Super User.